f1nalspace/package-version-changer/README.md

-# package-version-changer
+# VS-Project Package Version Changer
-A tool for updating multiple package references in a CSharp project
+A tool for updating multiple package references in a visual studio C# project